harsh15793/words_detector/README.md

 # words_detector
-Checking if list of words defined in an excel are present in the text of user
+Checking if the list of words defined in excel are present in the text of the user

+Run "npm run start" to start the dev environment